ph202107/nordlist/README.md

-**

-2021.11.25 - The NordVPN update 3.12.1 is not working correctly for me.

-I've purged, deleted, reinstalled, and used the browser login.
-Attempting to connect to any city produces the error message:
-"flag provided but not defined: "

-I'll continue to use 3.12.0 for now.

-The update notice will no longer cause the script to exit.
+2021.12.02 - NordVPN update 3.12.1 will no longer recognize "nordvpn connect (country) (city)", the script has been updated to use "nordvpn connect (city)" instead.

 **

 Bash script to use with the NordVPN Linux CLI.